 In extreme conditions when a behavior modification plan is necessary, with or without food rewards, the director and family signatures and date of the plan will be obtained before its incorporated.
-A discussion between director, families, and teachers must have been documented before the plan is agreed upon and implemented.
-A behavior plan with timeframes are developed by relevant professional, when applicable, director, and family members.
+A discussion between the director, families, and teachers must have been documented before the plan is agreed upon and implemented.
+A behavior plan with timeframes is developed by a relevant professional, when applicable, director, and family members.
 The outcome is to move towards eliminating food as a reward and move to another method for obtaining or rewarding desired behaviors.